variejs/docs/varie-bundler.md

 ### Modifying The Config

-You should get yourself familar with the [webpack-chain API](https://github.com/mozilla-neutrino/webpack-chain#getting-started) as well as the source for [varie-bundler](https://github.com/variejs/varie-bundler)
+You should get yourself familiar with the [webpack-chain API](https://github.com/mozilla-neutrino/webpack-chain#getting-started) as well as the source for [varie-bundler](https://github.com/variejs/varie-bundler)

 ```js